Loyola University Chicago

 HSM 110 Healthcare in America (3 Credit Hours)

-This course introduces the U.S. healthcare system.
+This course introduces the U.S. healthcare system and compares it to systems in other developed nations.
 Emphasis is given to the government's dominant role in health care delivery, payment and regulation, as well as the differences between public health and health care systems.
 The social justice implications of cost, quality and access are highlighted.

 Interdisciplinary Option: Bioethics